-Executive management is comprised of the Director, Chief Operating Officer and two Assistant Directors.
+The National Museum's Executive comprises the Director, the Chief Operating Officer and two Deputy Directors.
 They collectively provide strategic and operational leadership to the Museum.

 Tel: +61 2 6208 5049